No time for the full article now? Read the abbreviated version here

 Some of the most common data governance challenges teams encounter in data lakes are identifying and maintaining correct data sources, lack of coordination around data governance and quality, issues with metadata management, and potential conflicts among data lake users.

 Therefore, restricting this access, often for subsets of the data, becomes a complicated challenge.
 The most simple example – a developer shouldn’t necessarily have access to production data.
 However, you might want to maintain a separate production environment for Disaster Recovery (DR) or to stage your production data before promoting fresh data to production.
-Or, you might need to train new ML models with Production data.
-In addition, you might have different teams with access to different parts of the data, that is deliberately managed together in the data lake.
+You might also need to train new ML models with production data.
+In addition, you might have different teams with access to different parts of the data that is deliberately managed together in the data lake.
 The complexity quickly builds up.

 Simple yet Flexible RBAC in lakeFS